Man holding his ear thinking of ear ringing myths

 Things to avoid

-While these home remedies could aid in removing water from your ear, there are some things you should avoid at all costs.
-If these remedies are not helpful in removing the water, do not use ear swabs, fingers, or other objects to dig inside the ear, as they may:
+These home remedies can help remove water from your ear, but there are some things you should avoid at all costs.
+If these remedies don’t help remove the water from your ear, do not use ear swabs, fingers, or other objects to dig inside the ear, as they may:

 • Injure your ear canal.